studiogangster/next-gen-algo-trading-bot/README.md

 A full-stack trading dashboard for live and historical market data visualization, featuring a Vue.js frontend with real-time charting and a Python backend with Zerodha integration and Redis storage.

+Designed to be the core engine for AI trading bots—enabling lightning-fast execution, real-time signal generation, position management, and rapid strategy development and deployment.

 ---

 ## Features